-Commercial units and small multi-unit housing developments: The owner of a commercial unit or a small multi-unit housing development must obtain written approval to submeter each commercial unit or dwelling unit from the AE Distribution Metering inspections.
+Commercial units and small multi-unit housing developments: The owner of a commercial unit Or a small multi-unit housing development must obtain written approval to submeter each commercial unit or dwelling unit from the AE Distribution Metering Operations-inspections-business unit.
 Approval will be based on compliance with the requirements on submetering in City Code.